Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Broadband X-ray Spectroscopy

 \subsection{Basic Spectral Exploration}

 To unambiguously detect any spectral features, we first consider the continuum bands, 3$-$5\keV{} and 7$-$10\keV{}, solely dominated by the primary coronal emission.
 We fit the 3$-$5\keV{} and 7$-$10\keV{} bands by the Galactic absorption corrected power-law model ({\tt{TBabs$*$zpowerlw}}).
 In search of various spectral features, we extrapolate the best-fit primary power-law continuum model over the whole 0.3$-$78\keV{} energy range.
 The \xmm{} EPIC-pn (MOS for UGC~6728) and \nustar{} FPMA/B spectral data, the Galactic absorption corrected power-law continuum model, and data-to-model ratio plots for the sample are shown in Fig.~A1.
-The ratio plots reveal a soft X-ray excess below $\sim 1-2$ \keV{} and Fe~K emission in the $\sim 6-7$ \keV{} band for all AGN.
-We detected a prominent Compton hump in the range of $\sim 15-30$ \keV{} for most sources in our sample.
+The ratio plots reveal a soft X-ray excess below $\sim$1--2\keV{} and Fe~K emission in the $\sim$5--7\keV{} band for all AGN, as well as a Compton hump in the $\sim$15--30\keV{} range for most sources in the sample through visual inspection.
+However, the detection of these features, especially the Compton hump and Fe~K emission, through visual inspection of ratio plots is insufficient, as the presence or strength of these residual features depends on the choice of bands presumed to be dominated by the primary power-law continuum.